In my opinion, the town and area around South West Rocks is one of the most beautiful on the entire eastern seaboard of Australia.

 Located on the mid north coast of New South Whales, ‘The Rocks’ is about 5x hours drive from both Sydney and Brisbane.

 It is popular belief that this part of the country has the most livable year round climate.
 Summer isn’t overly hot, and mid Winter daytime temperatures often hover in the low to mid twenties.

-Stable sunny mid year weather and the warm East Australian Current combine to keep our seawater around twenty degrees, great for swimming!
+Stable sunny mid year weather and the warm East Australian Current combine to keep our seawater around twenty degrees in June / July / August – great for swimming!

 Furthermore the local beaches and coastline are stunning.
 Trial bay is protected by the main headland of Laggers Pt and Smokey Cape in the majority of winds and swell.
 This makes it a perfect family beach, especially up in the far Eastern corner.

 Kangaroos are literally everywhere, both in town and throughout the adjacent Arakoon and Head Head national parks.
 Wildlife abounds in the Macleay Valley.
 Birds of prey such as ospreys and sea eagles circle the headlands, and water dragons perch atop creek side boulder.
 Dolphins and whales regularly cruise close to shore.

 Closer to town the small Horseshoe Bay beach has generally light surf.
 A gently sloping gradient and a lifesaving patrol making it popular with families.